Ashleigh Hewson: International

 Hewson made her international debut for Australia against Samoa in 2009.
+The Wallaroos scored 87 unanswered points over Samoa in their Oceania qualifier in Apia for the 2010 World Cup.

 She was a member of the Wallaroos squad at the 2010 Rugby World Cup that finished in their highest placing of third.

 She scored a try for the Wallaroos in their opening match of the 2014 Rugby World Cup against South Africa.
 She was the 5th highest points scorer of the tournament with 39 points, her side finished in 7th place.

 She captained the Wallaroos for the first time in their three match tour of New Zealand in 2016.
 Despite a record 67–3 loss to the Black Ferns in the first game of the Laurie O'Reilly Cup, she was a stand out for her side in the second test.

 In October 2016, She was named as Australia's women's XVs player of the year, taking out the prestigious John Eales medal.

 Hewson captained the Wallaroos side in their tests against Canada, England and New Zealand in June 2017.
 She later led the Wallaroos at the 2017 Rugby World Cup in Ireland.